 Provides an overview of curriculum regulations and includes a brief history of curriculum approval, outlines the legal authority and roles of state and local entities, explains the underlying minimum conditions and open course regulations and how they interact with curriculum development and approval.
-It also provides a brief introduction to the Chancellor's Office processes, the Chancellor's Office curriculum and approval terms, concluding with the Development Criteria for Curriculum statement endorsed by the California Community Colleges Curriculum Committee (formerly known as System Advisory Committee on Curriculum (SACC)).
+It also provides a brief introduction to the Chancellor's Office processes, the Chancellor's Office curriculum inventory system, and a list of acronyms and definitions for common curriculum and approval terms, concluding with the Development Criteria for Curriculum statement endorsed by the California Community Colleges Curriculum Committee (formerly known as System Advisory Committee on Curriculum (SACC)).